thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Unified Modeling Language (UML):** a standardized visual modeling language used to design software systems
 * **Object-Relational Mapping (ORM):** libraries that allow interaction with databases using programming languages rather than raw SQL
 * **MERN Stack:** a full-stack JavaScript technology stack consisting of MongoDB, Express.js, React, and Node.js
+* **Model-View-Controller (MVC) Architecture:** a software design pattern that separates an app into three interconnected components
+    * Model: manages data and business logic
+    * View: handles layout and display
+    * Controller: routes commands and user input.

 ## Package Managers
 * **Bun:** fast all-in-one JavaScript NodeJS runtime and toolkit that includes a package manager, bundler, and testing